Search Box - Web Quickstart

 import { MapboxSearchBox } from '@mapbox/search-js-web'

-// set the options property
+// set the mapbox access token and search box API options

 }